-Embracer Group acquires 11 game studios and a PR firm (updated)
+Embracer Group acquires 12 game studios and a PR firm (updated)

 The deals are smaller in nature, but along with Microsoft’s $7.5 billion acquisition of Bethesda in September, it is yet more proof that the game industry has gone insane with dealmaking.

-The acquired studios include Thinking Ape Entertainment in Canada (82 people), Nimble Giant Entertainment in Argentina (75 people), Mad Head Games in Serbia (130 people), Snapshot Games in Bulgaria (65 people), 34BigThings in Italy (28 employees), Zen Studios in Hungary (65 people), IUGO Mobile Entertainment in Canada (86 people), Purple Lamp Studios in Austria (38 people), Quantic Lab in Romania (390 people), Coffee Stain North (22 employees) and Silent Games in England (30 people).
+The acquired studios include Thinking Ape Entertainment in Canada (82 people), Nimble Giant Entertainment in Argentina (75 people), Mad Head Games in Serbia (130 people), Snapshot Games in Bulgaria (65 people), 34BigThings in Italy (28 employees), Zen Studios in Hungary (65 people), IUGO Mobile Entertainment in Canada (86 people), Purple Lamp Studios in Austria (38 people), Quantic Lab in Romania (390 people), Coffee Stain North (22 employees), Flying Wild Hog in Poland (260 people) and Silent Games in England (30 people).

 The company reported 4,445 employees for the third quarter, including 3,593 internal and external game developers.
 The total is up 17% from a year ago.